Uncovering the Pros and Cons of Joining a Therapy Agency

 Less Freedom with Clients

-One potential drawback of working in an agency or group practice is that you could have less control over the types of clients you see.
-In group practices, someone else will often determine your pre-set work schedule and the demographic of clients you work with.
-You could be required to work the hours specifically scheduled for you with little flexibility.
-However, these agencies are not exempt from compliance with OSHA and FMLA regulations.
+One potential drawback of working in an agency is that you have less control over the types of clients you see.
+In group practices, someone else will often determine your pre-set work schedule.
+They could also decide the demographic of clients you work with.
+You could be required to work the hours specifically scheduled for you.
+Sometimes there's very little flexibility.
+Take note that these agencies are not exempt from OSHA and FMLA regulations.

-Your individuality might be slightly compromised in terms of work and during your treatments because the business’ standards need to be met as well.
-Inquiring about all of these topics during the interview process can help you choose an agency that's right for you, as these can vary greatly.
+Your individuality might be slightly compromised.
+This is because your treatments should meet the business’ standards.
+Asking all these questions during the interview process will help you choose the right agency.
 Some places of employment are more flexible than others.

 Risk of Burnout

 Burnout occurs in every field and can happen to the best of us, no matter what setting we are in.
-This can especially happen in agencies that care more about profits and the bottom line than the therapist and employees’ well-being.
-Some professionals report that they can feel underappreciated and overworked due to working long hours and having demanding clients.
+This can especially happen in agencies that care more about profits and the bottom line.
+Some overlook the therapist and employees’ well-being.
+Some professionals report that they can feel under-appreciated and overworked.
+This could be due to working long hours and having demanding clients.

 Potentially Lots of Paperwork

 This can differ from one agency to the next.
-If paperwork, time management and organization is something you struggle with, it's best to ask questions and research the agency’s policies before accepting a position there.
+If paperwork, time management, and organization is something you struggle with, it's best to ask questions.
+Research the agency’s policies before accepting a position there.

 Employment as an Independent Contractor